 A classic place to end your day on the slopes with a drink is on the main Doron piste at Le Rond Point, known as The Ronnie, where toffee vodka is the order of the day and night.
 At the bottom of the piste, Jack’s Bar offers live entertainment with performances from musicians and comedians throughout the week, while neighbouring Evolution Bar & Café will tempt you with its Bad Boy burgers.
 Night owls flock to Dick’s Tea Bar after 11pm.

-Find out all you need to know about skiing and snowboarding in Méribel.
-Our experiences page provides information about beginners skiing to off-piste areas and everything in between.
-Find out more here.
+Find out more on our experiences page with information from beginners skiing to off-piste areas and everything in between.